antleaf/doapr/webroot/content/repositories/socarxiv.md

 time_submission_to_posting: Less than 2 days
 repository_url: https://osf.io/preprints/socarxiv/
-user_committees: "SocArXiv is housed at the University of Maryland, and is directed by a steering committee of members of the research library community. \L\L"
+user_committees: "SocArXiv is housed at the University of Maryland, and is directed by a steering committee of members of the research library community. .\n\n"
 versioning_policy: Accepts new version.
 All version are archieved and visible for readers.
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The